JerryFleming/PyDoc/library/sqlite3.rst

       Executes an SQL command against all parameter sequences or mappings found in the sequence *sql*.
-The :mod:`sqlite3` module also allows using an :term:`iterator` yielding parameters instead of a sequence.
+The :mod:`sqlite3` module also allows using an :term:`迭代器` yielding parameters instead of a sequence.

       .. literalinclude:: ../includes/sqlite3/executemany_1.py

-      Here's a shorter example using a :term:`generator`:
+      Here's a shorter example using a :term:`生成函数`:

       .. literalinclude:: ../includes/sqlite3/executemany_2.py